 Standing Up to POTS is a 501(c)(3) nonprofit organization run exclusively by volunteers.
-Our volunteers play a vital role in helping us to promote our mission: to improve quality of life for people with POTS, and accelerate public awareness.
+Our volunteers play a vital role in helping us to promote our mission: to improve quality of life for people with POTS through research, advocacy, and support.
 Volunteers who spend even 1-2 hours a month would make a huge difference in what Standing Up to POTS can do.
 Many hands make light work.

 - Coordinating a local fundraiser to benefit the Standing Up to POTS Research Fund.
 Choose from a variety of options to fit your personal style as you fundraise for our organization.
+Standing Up to POTS is run completely by volunteers.
+100% of the donations to the Research Fund will be spent on POTS research.
 Check out our fundraising page for helpful tips.

-- Distributing brochures to healthcare providers in your area.
+- Distributing Standing Up to POTS brochures to healthcare providers in your area.
 Raising awareness of POTS in our local communities can help those currently suffering from POTS and future patients.
 Distributing materials to family practice, pediatric, obstetrics/gynecology, neurology, and cardiology offices in your area can promote POTS literacy and generate understanding in your local healthcare practitioners.